vladi4560/Twitter_IOS/README.md

 - **Notifications:** Users receive notifications about new followers, likes, comments, and mentions, enabling them to stay connected and updated on interactions related to their account.
 - **Massage Feature:** Engage in private conversations with other users through our secure and intuitive messaging feature.
 Exchange messages, share media, and connect with friends and followers on a more personal level.

+## Technologies Used

+- SwiftUI: Apple's modern declarative user interface framework for building iOS apps.

+- Firebase Firestore: A NoSQL cloud database provided by Firebase for storing and synchronizing app data.

+- Firebase Auth: Firebase's authentication service for managing user authentication and authorization.

+- Firebase Storage: Firebase's cloud storage service for storing and retrieving user-generated content such as images and videos.

+- Kingfisher: A powerful Swift library for downloading and caching images from the web.